SAKETH1111/FrontEnd/Namaste React/Exploring the world/ReadMe.md

 As we are getting the data from the API, We can introduce spining loader untill the data becomes available.
 We use Shimmer UI- it shows fake page untill the UI gets loaded.

+- React will re render the whole component when state is updated.
+- So you declare const variable for the state but how is it assigning the value to it, As state updates react re renders the component.
+So it will be a new variable that is getting assigned.
+- But UI you will not see that componenet is entierly rendering due react reconcilation, it checks the diff and updates the UI.
+-